From Human Intention to Action Prediction: Intention-Driven End-to-End Autonomous Driving: Intention-Drive Benchmark

-This task presents several fundamental challenges that distinguish it from conventional end-to-end driving.
-First, it demands robust semantic grounding, requiring the model to associate abstract linguistic concepts (e.g., ``the blue building'', ``behind the truck'', ``a safe spot'') with their corresponding physical entities and spatial relationships in the 3D world.
-Second, it necessitates sophisticated compositional reasoning to deconstruct complex instructions into a sequence of executable driving maneuvers.
-Finally, evaluating success cannot rely solely on geometric metrics like L2 distance to a ground-truth trajectory, as multiple distinct paths could validly fulfill the same intention.
-This highlights the critical need for evaluation protocols that assess the semantic fulfillment of the specified goal, a core focus of our proposed benchmark.
+This task presents several fundamental challenges that distinguish it from conventional end-to-end driving. \ding{182} It demands robust semantic grounding, requiring the model to associate abstract linguistic concepts with their corresponding physical entities and spatial relationships in the 3D world. \ding{183} It necessitates sophisticated compositional reasoning to deconstruct complex instructions into a sequence of executable driving maneuvers. \ding{184} Evaluating success cannot rely solely on geometric metrics to a ground-truth trajectory, as multiple distinct paths could validly fulfill the same intention.